usemytools/Docs/en/smart-school-bell-controller/getting-started/installation.md

 ### Configure the Device Internet ###

 * Open browser and access device configure at [http://192.168.11.1/](http://192.168.11.1/)
-* Select your Home Wifi Access point
+* Select your Wifi Access point
-* Provide Password to your Home Wifi Access point
+* Provide Password to your Wifi Access point
-* Save Configuration and Device will restart and connect with your Home Wifi.
+* Save Configuration and Device will restart and connect with your Wifi network.

 ### Step 2 - Assign Static IP Address from your Home Router to your device ###